cloudsigma/pycloudsigma/README.md

 # CloudSigma Python Library

-Work in Progress.
-Not ready for public use.

 ## Config file

 In order for the CloudSigma library to be able to authenticate with the server, you need to provide your credentials.
 These are set in the file `~/.cloudsigma.conf`.
 Here's a sample version of the file that talks to the Las Vegas datacenter.
 If you instead want to use the Zürich datacenter, simply replace 'lvs' with 'zrh' in the api_endpoint and ws_endpoint.